-Chisel an opening approximately 1/2" (1.3 cm) larger than the marked circle.
+Chisel an opening approximately one half inch larger than the marked circle.

 B) WOODEN SIDE WALLS

 Drill a pilot hole approximately one quarter inch outside of the marked circle.
 This pilot hole is used as a starting point for a saws-all or sabre saw blade.
 Cut around the marked circle staying approximately one quarter inch outside of the line.
 (This will allow the vent pipe to easily slide through the opening.
 The resulting gap will be covered by the vent terminal cover plates.)
 Repeat this step on the inside wall if necessary.